Salvatore Babones

-Salvatore Babones (born October 5, 1969) is an American sociologist, and an associate professor at the University of Sydney.
+Salvatore Babones (born October 5, 1969) is an American sociologist based at the University of Sydney.

 Biography

-He received a B.S. in sociology from University of Montevallo in 1991, M.A. in Sociology in 1997, M.S.E in Mathematical Sciences in 2002, and a Ph.D in Sociology in 2003 from Johns Hopkins University.
-From 2003 to 2008 he has been a professor of sociology at the University of Pittsburgh; since 2008 at the University of Sydney.
+Babones received a B.S. in sociology from University of Montevallo in 1991, M.A. in sociology in 1997, M.S.E in Mathematical Sciences in 2002, and a Ph.D. in sociology in 2003 from Johns Hopkins University.

+From 2003 to 2008 he was a professor of sociology at the University of Pittsburgh; and since 2008, at the University of Sydney.
 He has also been a visiting associate professor at Nanyang Technological University in Singapore (2015) and a visiting scholar at Academia Sinica in Taipei (2015).

-He has been associated with or written for the Institute for Policy Studies (Washington), the Russian International Affairs Council (Moscow), and the Centre for Independent Studies (Sydney).
+He was a member of the Editorial Board for Journal of World-Systems Research.

 Work and views

 Babones focuses on the "political sociology of democracy, economic development in post-socialist transition economies and quantitative methods for cross-national comparisons".

+BRICS economies

+Salvatore Babones and Hartmut Elsenhans in their book BRICS or Bust?
+Escaping the Middle-Income Trap compares the social, economic, and political trajectories of BRICS countries over the year.
+They argue that these countries are stuck in a middle-income trap, which was caused by the inequalities generated during their early development; this caused consumption to shift inefficiently towards luxury goods, preventing the continued growth in mass income.
+Babones concludes that BRICS counties can catch up with high-income countries only if their political leaders pursue growth strategies that benefit the entire population.

+Political scientist BM Jain found the book to be a "must read" — it was a "distinctive contribution" to the understanding of BRICS economies.